- Minocycline is a tetracycline antibiotic with antibacterial and anti-inflammatory effects.

 What Is Minocycline?

-Minocycline is most commonly available in the form of an extended-release tablet or capsule.
-This means that the pill remains in your body and releases minocycline over a prolonged period to keep a relatively steady concentration of it in your bloodstream.
+As an oral medication, minocycline is most commonly available in the form of an extended-release tablet or capsule, as this format reduces the risk of adverse side effects.
+The pill remains in your body and slowly releases the medication over a prolonged period to keep a relatively steady concentration in your bloodstream.

 How Minocycline Works to Treat Acne

 C. acnes is normally present on the skin and is usually harmless.
-However, if there is an imbalance in your skin microbiome or if you have an aggressive strain of C. acnes, it can play a role in the development of acne.
+However, if there is an imbalance in the skin microbiome or if an aggressive strain of the bacteria is present, it can play a role in the development of acne.

-In addition to its activity against C. acnes, the anti-inflammatory effects of minocycline help it target the inflammatory components of acne.
+In addition to its activity against bacteria, the anti-inflammatory effects of minocycline target the redness, swelling, and itchiness that is commonly associated with acne.

 Minocycline for cystic acne